 In 2002 John ran for U.S. Senate against incumbent Senator Tim Johnson and lost by the narrowest of margins, only 524 votes.
 In 2004 John ran again and made history by defeating then-Senate Minority Leader Tom Daschle.
 It was the first time in 52 years that a sitting Senate Leader was defeated.
 In 2010, John again made history by winning a second term in the U.S. Senate in an unopposed race.
 It was the first time in South Dakota’s history that any candidate ran unopposed for the U.S. Senate.

-Senator Thune chairs the Commerce, Science & Transportation Committee in addition to serving on the Agriculture, Nutrition & Forestry Committee and the Finance Committee.
+Senator Thune serves on the Commerce, Science & Transportation Committee, the Agriculture, Nutrition & Forestry Committee and the Finance Committee.
 He has previously served as Republican Conference Chairman, Chief Deputy Whip, Vice-Chairman of the Republican Conference and Chairman of the Republican Policy Committee.
-He currently serves as Republican Conference Chairman, the third-ranking leadership position among Senate Republicans.
+He currently serves as Senate Majority Whip, the second-ranking leadership position among Senate Republicans.